single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ### b) Connect the config file

-To get single-spa connected, we will need to include a script tag connecting the html file to single-spa.config.js (we will be building the single-spa.config.js file in the next step).
+To get single-spa connected, we will need to include a script tag connecting the HTML file to single-spa.config.js (we will be building the single-spa.config.js file in the next step).

 Add the following `<script>` at the bottom of `index.html`